Skip to content

 • Challenge Social Services on your behalf

-• Liaise with the Local Authority to try and reduce any debt.
+• Liaise with the Local Authority to try and reduce any debt if you cannot successfully challenge the deprivation decision

 Our team has a strong track record of successfully overturning negative deprivation decisions.